EdMaggiotti/JavaDictionary/README.md

 # JavaDictionary

-This application is based in examples of my course of Java Intermediate.
+This application is created with examples of my course of Java Intermediate.

 Simple English-Spanish Dictionary created with Java using Maven, Hibernate and Spring tools.